moccalotto/kaos/_rulebook/main.md

 ## Characters
 This section describes how to create a character.
-Before you start, make sure you have read this section in its entirety.
+Before you start, make sure you have read this chapter in its entirety.

 Also get/make a character sheet on which to write your scores, choices,